 Sometimes you can no longer manage to pay your mortgage because of major occurrences such as the end of a relationship, the death of your partner or if you become unfit for work or find yourself unemployed.

 If you then have to sell your home, there may be a residual debt.
 Then the proceeds from your home will be lower than the outstanding mortgage.
 If you have a mortgage with Mortgage Guarantee Bonaire, this residual debt can be cancelled in full.
 Then you can carry on without unpleasant financial consequences.
 Under Criteria for cancellation you can read what criteria you must meet for cancellation.

 What does Mortgage Guarantee Bonaire charge?

-For Mortgage Guarantee Bonaire you pay a one-off mortgage guarantee fee of 0.7% of the total loan.
+For Mortgage Guarantee Bonaire you will pay in 2022 a one-time guarantee provision at the rate of 0,6% on the total loan amount.